 The radical scavenging activity of the extract, accounted quantitatively based on its capacity of scavenging the free radical 2,2-diphenyl-1-picryl hydrazyl (DPPH).
 Firstly, the stock solution (1024 μ g/mL) of the samples was readied.
-From that solution, sample of various concentrations (512-1 μ g/mL) were prepared.
-In 1 mL of each concentration, 3 mL of 0.1 mM alcoholic DPPH solution was treated.
+From that solution, sample of various concentrations (512-1 μ g/ml) were prepared.
+In 1 ml of each concentration, 3 ml of 0.1 mM alcoholic DPPH solution was treated.
 After about 30 min of incubation in dark at room temperature, absorbance was recorded at 517 nm.
 To use as standard, ascorbic acid was used.
-The percentage of DPPH free radical scavenging activity of each extract and standard were calculated like the following:
+The percentage of DPPH free radical scavenging activity (DPPH RSA) of each extract and standard were calculated like the following:

-DPPH radical-scavenging activity (1%)

-$= [A_0 - A/A_0] \times 100$
+$$DPPH RSA (1\%) = \frac{A0 - A}{A0} \times 100$$

 Where, A_0 is the absorbance of the control solution pertaining to all reagents without plant extracts, A is the absorbance of DPPH solution containing plant extract.
-Ultimately, the concentration of sample that needs to scavenge 50% DPPH free radical (IC50) was estimated from the plot of inhibition (%) against the concentration of the extract 19
+Ultimately, the concentration of sample that needs to scavenge 50% DPPH free radical (IC50) was estimated from the plot of inhibition (%) against the concentration of the extract19